 A few of the services offered by TNHN are:

-• Pick up of prescriptions or other goods from stores
+• Pick up of prescriptions or other store goods

-• Cooking meals for people who are unable to cook for a short time
+• Cooking meals for people who are ill or otherwise unable to cook for a short period of time

-• Minor repairs or painting, minor home improvements, changing a lock*
+• Minor repairs or painting, minor home repairs, changing a lock**

 • Changing a flat tire or jump-starting a car